aces/Loris-MRI/docs/scripts_md/MRIProcessingUtility.md

 ### get\_acqusitions($study\_dir, \\@acquisitions)

-Greps the list of acquisitions in the study directory from array `@acquisitions`. ?????????????????????????????????????

-INPUT: study directory, array of acquisitions ??????????????????
+UNUSED FUNCTION TO BE CLEANED UP IN ANOTHER PULL REQUEST

 ### computeMd5Hash($file, $tarchive\_srcloc)

 Computes the MD5 hash of a file and makes sure it is unique.

-INPUT: file to use to compute the MD5 hash, tarchive source location
+INPUTS: file to use to compute the MD5 hash, tarchive source location

 RETURNS: 1 if the file is unique, 0 otherwise